Heritage Health Index (HHI)

 A joint-initiative between Heritage Preservation and the Institute of Museum and Library Services (IMLS) created the Heritage Health Index.
 A comprehensive survey, conducted in 2004 and published in December 2005, formed the first comprehensive record of the current conditions and preservation needs of America's collections.
 The first HHI found that immediate action was needed to prevent the loss of millions of irreplaceable artifacts.

-Read more about the history and impact of the Heritage Health Index in an essay by current Board President of the American Institute for Conservation, Margaret Holben Ellis, below.
+Read more about the history and impact of the Heritage Health Index in an essay by former Board President of the American Institute for Conservation, Margaret Holben Ellis, below.

 In August 2004, the Heritage Health Index survey was distributed to more than 14,500 archives, libraries, historical societies, museums, archaeological repositories, and scientific research collections, which included institutions of all sizes from every U.S. state and territory.